GL-ROM/chem_forum_fe/README.md

 So I decided to set out and create a space where chemistry can be discussed and helped by those who know along with the ability to take practice tests.
 I wanted to keep it simple and build using rails.
 I aimed to keep it very simple and straight forward.

 ## Stories & Wireframes
--Admins control forums and topics can edit delete and create -User can sign up and can post topics in select forums -Users will can take practice test and save their progress
+- Admins control forums and topics can edit delete and create
+- User can sign up and can post topics in select forums
+- Users will can take practice test and save their progress

 ## Models for DB
 ![DB Models]